bahrus/be-switched/README.md

     <carrot-nosed-woman #></carrot-nosed-woman>
     <a-duck #></a-duck>
     <template data-max-diff=10
-        be-switched='on if nearlyEq, based on #carrot-nosed-woman::weight-change and #a-duck::molting.'
+        🎚️='on if nearlyEq, based on #carrot-nosed-woman::weight-change and #a-duck::molting.'
     >
         <div>A witch!</div>
         <div>Burn her!</div>